UHM-Social-Software/UHM-Social-Software.github.io/index.md

 ## About Us

 [Justin Lisoway](https://justinlisoway.github.io/) - Graduate student at the University of Hawaiʻi at Mānoa studying Information and Computer Sciences.
-Graduated UHM with MS and BBA in finance.
+Graduated UH Manoa with an MS and BBA in finance.